Descanonge/xarray-histogram/README.md

 ## Quick examples

-Bins can be specified in a similarly to numpy functions:
+Bins can be specified similarly to numpy functions:
 ``` python
 import xarray_histogram as xh
 hist = xh.histogram(data, bins=(100, 0., 10.))
 ```
-but also can using boost [axis](https://boost-histogram.readthedocs.io/en/latest/user-guide/axes.html), benifiting from their features:
+but also can using boost [axes](https://boost-histogram.readthedocs.io/en/latest/user-guide/axes.html), benifiting from their features:
 ``` python
 import boost_histogram as bh
 hist = xh.histogram(data, bins=bh.axis.Regular(100, 0., 10.))